aws/aws-sdk-js-v3/clients/client-appconfig/README.md

 </li>
 <li>
 <p>
-<b>Operational issues</b>: Use AppConfig to reduce stress
+<b>Operational issues</b>: Use AppConfig to reduce
-on your application when a dependency or other external factor impacts the system.</p>
+stress on your application when a dependency or other external factor impacts the system.</p>
 </li>
 </ul>
-<p>This reference is intended to be used with the <a href="http://docs.aws.amazon.com/systems-manager/latest/userguide/appconfig.html">AWS AppConfig User Guide</a>.</p>
+<p>This reference is intended to be used with the <a href="http://docs.aws.amazon.com/appconfig/latest/userguide/what-is-appconfig.html">AppConfig User Guide</a>.</p>

 ## Installing